Equal-Vote/star-server/docs/contributions/1_local_setup.md

 ```

 Note: Email elections@star.vote if you need access to the production databases.
 Otherwise most volunteers will need to continue to the next step and run their own databases.

+**Verification Steps**
+A successful command will have a message starting with "Server started on port" somewhere in the logs.

+Your command will probably have a connection error since your databased isn't running yet, but we'll fix that in the next step

 ### Database(s) : Run postgresql database and keycloak service